HaliteChallenge/Halite-II/website/learn-programming-challenge/Game-Rules.md

 1. At the start of a game, all planets are neutral and players own none of them.
 The sizes and locations of planets also varies map to map
 2. Only one team can dock on a planet at a time.
 3. Number of ships that can be docked to a planer is determined by the planets size.
-4. When a ship docks on a planet, the planet produces ships for the docked player
+4. When a ship docks on a planet, the planet produces ships for the docked player.
-5. Planets produce at a constant rate per ship with no limit to ship production
+5. Planets produce at a constant rate per ship with no limit to ship production.
-6. Planets can be destroyed through collisions with ships
+6. Planets can be destroyed through collisions with ships.

 ## Win conditions
 1. They are the sole survivor